cs0320-f25/typescript-csv-EmmaZou24/README.md

         - (From LLM) (Extensibility) As a user, I will input data from CSV's that may come directly from online databases and/or may be too big to manually check for missing fields and differently-lengthed rows.
 Using the parser, I will be able to see if an error occurs, and the cause of it.
         - (From me) (Functionality) As a user, I will input data that may include columns containing text / narrative data, which in turn might contain commas.
 I will be able to put that narrative data into quotes and use the parser to parse each narrative as one item.
         - (From both) (Extensibility) As a user, I will input CSV data where the first row is a "header" row, and expect some form of separation between the headers and the actual data rows when I parse my CSV.
         - (From both) (Extensibility) As a user, I want my CSV data to be parsed into an object type that I specify, with fields corresponding to each data field in each row.
+I want the parser to work even when I want to parse the same CSV into different object types.

     Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)